merely-useful/py-rse/py-jupyter.md

 You can press <kbd>Ctrl</kbd> + <kbd>Enter</kbd> to stay on the current cell after running code.

 In an input cell,
-you can split the code across several lines as needed.
+you can write multiple lines of code that will all be executed when the cell is run.

 ```{python}
 a = 4